yolandalalala/GraphDrawingBenchmark/README.md

 # Graph Drawing Benchmark

 Welcome to Graph Drawing Benchmark!
-The purpose of the repository is to provide a standard benchmark and toolkits for evaluating graph layout algorithms on the Rome dataset.
+The purpose of the repository is to provide a standard benchmark and a set of toolkits for evaluating graph layout algorithms on the Rome dataset.
 The benchmark includes a comprehensive set of evaluation metrics and baseline layout algorithms.
 It aims to simplify the evaluation process for researching and developing graph layout algorithms.